Manx grammar

 The grammar of the Manx language has much in common with related Indo-European languages, such as nouns that display gender, number and case and verbs that take endings or employ auxiliaries to show tense, person or number.
 Other morphological features are typical of Insular Celtic languages but atypical of other Indo-European languages.
 These include initial consonant mutation, inflected prepositions and verb–subject–object word order.

 Nouns

 Gender

 Manx nouns fall into one of two genders, masculine or feminine.
+As with Old Irish, there is evidence for the existence of a third neuter gender in Classical Manx, but neuter nouns are thought to have been gradually converted to masculine.